 These are examples of symptoms that may not appear until a baby is about a year old:

 - An inability to crawl, walk, or sit up

 - Stiffness in the joints or muscles or an inability to control leg or arm movement

-If you believe your baby’s injury may have been caused by medical malpractice or negligence, contact Sokolove Law, an established national birth injury law firm.
+If you believe your baby’s injury may have been caused by a medical mistake, contact Sokolove Law today.

 Brain Injury at Birth Symptoms